The best ways to book or use points for this flight

 Earn Amex Membership Rewards points with Amex Travel

 Get a $400 Travel Credit each year with Amex Explorer

 Earlier this year, I was looking to travel back from London to Sydney, and with a stash of Asia Miles to burn and availability in Malaysia Airlines First Class, I took the opportunity to check out Malaysia Airlines’ most premium cabin.

 Unfortunately, as I explain below, the next six months (until early March 2018) may serve as your last opportunity to try Malaysia Airlines First Class with the A380 fading from their fleet in the near future.

 Effective mid-December 2018, First Class on Malaysia Airlines has been rebranded as ‘Business Suites’—it is just a name change.

 Fleet & Routes

 As of August 2017, Malaysia Airlines currently owns six Airbus A380s and uses some of them on its twice-daily flights on just one route, between Kuala Lumpur and London Heathrow.

 British Airways is the only other carrier operating a nonstop service on this route, with a daily Boeing 787 Dreamliner flight, including First Class.

-Facing financial pressure and low yields on this route with such a large aircraft, reports are that the airline will start to replace the jumbojet with smaller and more fuel-efficient Airbus A350s, which will not feature First Class, from January 2017.
+Facing financial pressure and low yields on this route with such a large aircraft, reports are that the airline will start to replace the jumbojet with smaller and more fuel-efficient Airbus A350s, which will feature a different First Class product.